African Pygmies: Enslavement, cannibalism, and genocide

 Makelo asked the UN Security Council to recognize cannibalism as a crime against humanity and an act of genocide.
-According to Minority Rights Group International there is extensive evidence of mass killings, cannibalism and rape of Pygmies and they have urged the International Criminal Court to investigate a campaign of extermination against pygmies.
-Although they have been targeted by virtually all the armed groups, much of the violence against Pygmies is attributed to the rebel group, the Movement for the Liberation of Congo, which is part of the transitional government and still controls much of the north, and their allies.
+According to Minority Rights Group International there is extensive evidence of mass killings, cannibalism and rape of Pygmies, and they have urged the International Criminal Court to investigate a campaign of extermination against pygmies.
+Although they have been targeted by virtually all the armed groups, much of the violence against Pygmies is attributed to the rebel group the Movement for the Liberation of Congo, which is part of the transitional government and still controls much of the north, as well as their allies.

-In Northern Katanga Province starting in 2013, the Pygmy Batwa people, whom the Luba people often exploit and allegedly enslave, rose up into militias, such as the "Perci" militia, and attacked Luba villages.
+Starting in 2013, the Pygmy Batwa people, whom the Luba people often exploit and allegedly enslave, rose up into militias (such as the "Perci" militia) in Northern Katanga Province and attacked Luba villages.
 A Luba militia known as "Elements" attacked back, notably killing at least 30 people in the "Vumilia 1" displaced people camp in April 2015.
-Since the start of the conflict, hundreds have been killed and tens of thousands have been displaced from their homes.
+Since the start of the conflict, hundreds have been killed, and tens of thousands have been displaced from their homes.
 The weapons used in the conflict are often arrows and axes, rather than guns.

 Ota Benga was a teenage pygmy boy from the Congo.
-Ota was purchased from slave traders and was brought to the United States to be exhibited for his different looks.
-Ota had sharpened teeth as a result of the traditions of his tribe and he was also short in stature.
+Ota was purchased from slave traders and was brought to the United States to be exhibited for his unique looks.
+Ota had sharpened teeth as a result of the traditions of his tribe, and he was also short in stature.
 In 1906, Ota was brought to the Bronx Zoo and exhibited in the monkey house.
 Ota was given a bow and arrow for protection from the animals.
-After the exhibit was closed, Ota was not able to return home to the Congo and he lived out the rest of his life in Virginia until he became depressed and ended his life at the age of 33 years old.
+After the exhibit was closed and World War I broke out, Ota was not able to return home to the Congo.
+He lived out the rest of his life in Virginia, until he became depressed and died by suicide at the age of 33.